-Forms of Entities and the new Companies Act 2014
+Types of Corporate Entities and the new Companies Act 2014

-The Companies Act mentions the following legal entities which can be incorporated as limited companies:
+The Companies Act recognizes various legal entities that can be incorporated as limited companies in Ireland, each designed to meet distinct business needs:

-In a DAC limited by guarantee, the company’s shareholders are liable for the company’s debts in the amount of the shares they own in the company (a provision applicable to the DAC limited by shares), but also in the amount they have contributed to the company’s capital.
+In a DAC limited by guarantee, shareholders are liable for the company’s debts to the extent of the shares they hold, as with the DAC limited by shares.
+However, they are also liable for an amount equal to their contribution to the company’s capital.

 Limited Partnership

-The Limited Partnership Act 1907 facilitates the creation of a partnership in which some members have limited liability for the debts of the firm.
-Their liability is limited to the extent of their contribution.
-As with a general partnership, a limited partnership is not a separate legal entity.
+The Limited Partnership Act of 1907 offers a framework for establishing a limited partnership wherein certain members benefit from limited liability regarding the firm’s financial obligations.
+Their liability is confined to the extent of their respective contributions.
+Similar to a general partnership, a limited partnership is not considered a distinct legal entity.

-A limited partnership must consist of at least one general partner and one limited partner.
-The partnership should not consist of more than 20 persons or, if carrying on the business of banking, of more than 10 persons.
-The general partner(s) is/are liable for all the debts and obligations of the firm.
-The limited partners contribute a stated amount of capital and are not liable for the debts of the partnership beyond the amount contributed.
+A limited partnership must include at least one general partner and one limited partner.
+Generally, the partnership’s membership should not surpass 20 individuals, except in cases where banking activities are involved, where the membership should not exceed 10 individuals.
+The general partner(s) hold full responsibility for all of the firm’s financial obligations and debts.
+On the other hand, limited partners contribute a specified amount of capital and are not held liable for the partnership’s financial obligations beyond the sum they have contributed.

 Our company licensing services